Maqsim/stackoverflow-app/README.md

 Stack Overflow App is a desktop client of [stackoverflow.com]() with fancy design and quick UI, build on [Electron](https://github.com/electron/electron).
 I love answer questions and help community, but I don't really like the overloaded UI of original website, also I would like to introduce new and useful features.

+**IMPORTANT NOTE:** This App is under development.
+See the development process here [livecoding.tv/max_diachenko](https://www.livecoding.tv/max_diachenko/).
 It's an absolutely hobby project so no deadlines, no commercial.

 Visit [stackoverflowapp.com]() for more details (TDB).